kubernetes/kubernetes/docs/admin/node.md

 will keep the object for the invalid node unless it is explicitly deleted by the client, and it will keep checking to see if it becomes valid.

-Currently, there are two agents that interacts with the Kubernetes node interface:
+Currently, there are three components that interact with the Kubernetes node interface: Node Controller, Kubelet, and kubectl.
-Node Controller and Kube Admin.

 ### Node Controller